West-ward 3188 (Lithium 150 mg)

 Pill imprint West-ward 3188 has been identified as Lithium carbonate 150 mg.

-Lithium is used in the treatment of bipolar disorder; borderline personality disorder; depression; cyclothymic disorder; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
+Lithium is used in the treatment of bipolar disorder; depression; borderline personality disorder; schizoaffective disorder; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
 There is positive evidence of human fetal risk during pregnancy.
 Lithium 150 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - West-ward 3188